LamotrigineReturn to Lamotrigine overview

 - Rashes after taking lamotrigine or any other medicines for bipolar disorder or depression

-- Meningitis-like symptoms (like fever, headache, feeling or being sick, stiff neck or your eyes being sensitive to bright light) after taking lamotrigine
+- A blood condition called HLH.
+It produces symptoms like fever, headache, feeling or being sick, stiff neck or your eyes being sensitive to bright light, it is also a very rare side effect of taking lamotrigine

 You may not be able to take lamotrigine.
 There are other things you can take instead.